|Semester 1, 2021 External|

 Requirements for student to be awarded a passing grade in the course:

-To be assured of receiving a passing grade, students must attend the residential school.
-Students must also submit all assignment items and obtain at least 50% of the weighted marks for each item.
+To be assured of receiving a passing grade, students must attend the residential school and achieve at least 50% of the total weighted marks available for the course.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative items for the course.

 NO EXAM: There is no examination in this course.